rorybennett/Ultrasound-Data-Capture/README.md

   communication with the IMU: [https://pypi.org/project/witmotion/](https://pypi.org/project/witmotion/).
 - Opening a menu while a signal source is connected causes a delay in the signal display.
 I cannot solve this at the moment.
 Just wait until the display signal catches up, it can take a little while.
-- ~~As of 01/Aug/2022 the plotting should be disabled when recording a signal.~~ This has been fixed.
-The plotting is now initially disabled and takes place on a separate process to the main process.
-The orientation plot is displayed in a new window when enabled.
-This has removed the need for blit and should no longer slow the frame grabbing down.
 - This project/program is run directly from PyCharm, and if any other libraries are required an error message will be shown.
 - IMU data is stored in a variable during recording, and once the recording is stopped, timestamps are